sasjonge/sasjonge.github.io/_projects/4-openease.md

 <a href="http://www.open-ease.org/"><img src="https://data.open-ease.org/static/img/logo_openEASE_neu2018.png" alt="openEASE" width="480"/></a>

-Within the scope of my position as a Research Assistant at the Institute for Artificial Intelligence of the University of Bremen, I took part in the maintenance and development of the cloud-based Knowledge Service openEASE.
+Within the scope of my position as a Research Assistant at the Institute for Artificial Intelligence of the University of Bremen, I contributed to the development of the Virtual Research Building (VRB), a platform for containerized, browser-accessible research environments.
 Further details can be found on the corresponding [website](http://www.open-ease.org/).